Body Language B.Com 1st Year Long Study Notes

-Body Language Long Question Answer For B.Com 1st Year Study Material Notes Unit Wise Chapter Wise Syllabus Study Material Notes Sample Model Practice Papers Available BCOM 1st Year Online Free Study Notes Non-Verbal Aspects Of Communicating.
+Body Language B.Com 1st Year Long Study Notes :- Unit Wise Chapter Wise Syllabus Study Material Notes Sample Model Practice Papers Available BCOM 1st Year Online Free Study Notes Non-Verbal Aspects Of Communicating.
 Body Language.
 Kinesics, Proxemics, Para Language, Effective Listening.
 Principles Of Effective Listening; Factors Affecting Listening Exercises; Oral, Written, And Video Sessions.
 Interviewing Skills.
 Appearing In Interviews.
 Conducting Interviews; Writing Resume And Letter Of Application.

 Long Answer Questions